Golfarmbåge - Rehcore AB

 When should I seek medical attention?

-If the pain does not decrease in a few weeks or if it affects your strength and function.
+If the pain does not decrease within a few weeks or if it affects your strength and function.

 What sports can cause golfer's elbow?